Protective Stadium: Other events

 On June 4, 2022, the stadium hosted its inaugural concert, featuring country music legend Garth Brooks.
-This event marked the first concert at the stadium and Brooks' first performance in Birmingham in seven years.
+This event was Brooks' first performance in Birmingham in seven years.
 The concert attracted over 50,000 attendees, setting a new attendance record for the venue.
 It was also the only stop of Brooks 2022 Stadium Tour in Alabama, Georgia, and Mississippi.

 In March 2024, the stadium hosted Round 9 of the Monster Energy AMA Supercross Championship Series marking its debut as a Supercross venue and becoming only the second Alabama stop in the series’ roughly 50 year history.
 Jett Lawrence took the 450SX main event win during the stadium’s inaugural Supercross race.

 On March 23, 2024, the stadium hosted a round of the 2024 Monster Jam Stadium Championship Series West, marking the first Monster Jam stadium show ever held in Alabama.

 On October 11, 2025, R&B artist Chris Brown brought Breezy Bowl XX tour to the stadium.
 This marked one of the largest R&B events held at the venue since its opening in 2021.

+The R&B Tour featuring Usher and Chris Brown, held concerts at the stadium on July 28 and 29, 2026, for the stadium's first two–night concert.